 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio, as can be seen in Table 3 of this report, decreased from 98.6% to 89.6% between the valuations.
-The funded ratio decreased from the prior valuation primarily due to salary increases for individual members being significantly larger than expected and the return on investments being less than expected.
-If the market value of assets were used, rather than the actuarial value, the funded ratio would be 85.6%.
+The funded ratio, as can be seen in Table 4 of this report, increased from 90.9% to 95.6% between the valuations.
+The funded ratio increased from the prior valuation primarily due to liability gains resulting from fewer retirements than expected and lower salary increases than assumed as well as the return on the actuarial value of assets being greater than assumed (8.7% compared to 7.5% assumed).
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 100.1%.

-The employer contribution rate increased from 14.45% to 17.24% for fiscal year 2015.
+The employer contribution rate decreased from 17.22% to 13.43% for fiscal year 2017.

-An analysis of the changes in the employer contribution rate appears on Table 10a of this report.
-An analysis of the changes in the unfunded actuarial accrued liability appears on Table 10c.
+An analysis of the changes in the employer contribution rate appears on Table 11a of this report.
+An analysis of the changes in the unfunded actuarial accrued liability appears on Table 11c.